 “If ten times a day you go to serve persons who are poor, ten times a day you will meet God there.” – St. Vincent de Paul

 When asked by Saint Louise House staff what the best part of living outside of a shelter and in her own home was, one mother replied, “Having a front door.
 With a lock.
 I’m safe and my children are safe.
 And we have a place to call our own.”
-In 2009, again in partnership with the City of Austin, we acquired another apartment complex.
-Also in South Austin, a similar-style complex with a separate community and office building brings our capacity to serve families to 46.
+In 2009, again in partnership with the City of Austin, we acquired another 24-unit apartment complex.

 When we were founded in 2000, the need was for transitional housing for women-led families, so that’s what we did.
 As our families’ educational aspirations outgrew our 24-month time frame and Austin’s housing costs on the rise, we recognized the need for long-term supportive housing.